colbyfayock/launchtime-workshop-gatsby/README.md

 * 03 - Customizing Your React Leaflet Map with a Mapbox Basemap Style
 * 04 - Adding a Marker to a Map to Point to a Location with React Leaflet
 * 05 - Managing Leaflet State in a React App with Hooks
-* 06 - Create Your First GeoJSON Document with Your Favorite Restaurant Locations
+* 06 - Create Your First GeoJSON Document and Add Your Favorite Restaurant Locations to the Map
-* 07 - Adding Restaurant Locations to a React Leaflet Map
+* 07 - Add Restaurant Info to Your GeoJSON Document and Display It in a Tooltip on the Map
 * 08 - Customize Restaurant Location Markers with Custom Images
 * 09 - Add Custom Tooltips to Markers with Restaurant Information
 * 10 - Add Shaded Regions to Map with Restaurant Delivery Zones